Emergency First Aid At Work (EFAW), for Therapists

 - Most professional bodies recognise a first aid qualification as good practice and usually award 1 CPD point per hour of study – of course you should check this with your insurer or professional body.

 - The practical Learning Outcomes are assessed by observation.

-- A friendly and relaxed learning environment, taught by ex NHS medical staff
+- A friendly and relaxed learning environment, taught by current or ex emergency services staff